stellar/stellar-docs/README.md

   will want to be.
-  - `/docs/<subdirectory>/` Each subdirectory inside the `docs` directory contains content documents relating to a common idea (asset issuance, or core node administration, for example).
-There can also be subdirectories nested even further, which will folllow the same rules.
+  - `/docs/<subdirectory>/` Each subdirectory inside the `docs` directory contains content documents relating to a common idea (asset issuance, or running a validator node, for example).
+There can also be subdirectories nested even further, which will follow the same rules.
 The location of a document within this directory structure will have a direct impact on the URL given to the document on the site (unless there is metadata or front matter that overrides these defaults.)
-  - `/docs/<subdirectory>/_category_.json` This file contains information that determines the directories location and position within the site's sidebar.
+  - `/docs/<subdirectory>/_category_.json` This file contains information that determines the directory's location and position within the site's sidebar.
   - `/docs/<subdirectory>/<filename>.mdx` The actual documents live in these files (written in Markdown), and also contains "front matter" which can specify configuration parameter for the document's display, URL, etc. **All